 Diversity training topics are topics used in diversity programs, sensitivity-training, inclusiveness orientations, and gender diversity seminars.
 These seminars and activities aim to bring diverse groups of employees together in a way that allows them to positively contribute to organizations by putting their cultural differences aside and working together.

-1. Generational Diversity
+1. Generational Diversity in the workplace

 Generational diversity is a very important topic to cover in diversity training and seminars because your workforce may span across multiple generations.
 There can be problems that arise if these generations don’t understand each other.
-Chances are, your workforce will consist of up to three generations, Generation X, Millennials and Generation Z. If there isn’t adequate training and communication to help these generations coincide with each other, this could lead to stereotypes, unrealistic expectations and an overall loss in production.
+Chances are, your workforce will consist of up to three generations, Generation X, Millennials, and Generation Z. If there isn’t adequate training and inclusive communication to help these generations coincide with each other, this could lead to stereotypes, unrealistic expectations, and an overall loss in production.
 An LMS such as EdApp can help you to create generational diversity training materials with its easy-to-use editable Library.

 2. Intentional Inclusion

 Another important topic to work on in diversity and inclusion training seminars is intentional inclusion.
 Intentional inclusion involves purposeful action-based plans that are focused on inciting positive changes, diversity, and inclusion in the workplace.
 Teaching your teams about inclusion is one thing, but it is another thing to ensure that your organization has procedures that help the team practice what was preached about workplace diversity.
 Intentional inclusion helps workers to realize that they are all accountable for taking the necessary steps to make inclusion and cultural awareness a reality in their workplace.
 The intentional inclusion topic will hope workers understand that they will all need to work together for progress to be made in their diverse workforce.
 Here are a few diversity training courses from EdApp that you can use to work on your inclusion training.